B.C. Lee: Career

-On 11 September 2019, Lee died from liver cancer at Burnaby Hospital in British Columbia, Canada at the age of 64.

 Political career

-In 2002, Lee was nominated by the Non-Partisan Association to run for the Vancouver City Council but was not elected.
-In 2005, he ran again and was elected, serving on the council from 2005 to 2008.
-At the time, he was the only fluent Mandarin speaker on the council.
+In 2002, Lee was nominated by the Non-Partisan Association to run for Vancouver City Council but was not elected.
+In 2005, he ran again and was elected, serving on council from 2005 to 2008.
+At the time, he was the only fluent Mandarin speaker on council.

 In 2015, Lee was elected President of the Non-Partisan Association.